MarcosTulioSDLV/parking-control/README.md

 - version: 1.8

 # Database Config
-For teste this API, it is necessary to create a MySQL database with the properties:
+For test this API, it is necessary to create a MySQL database with the properties:
 - name: parking_control_db
 - user name: root
 - password: